-A Digital Exploration of Humanities Through the Arts is an online platform designed around distinct modules, each of which will offer multiple ways to engage audiences with content appropriate for learners of varying educational levels.
-The project will draw from both iconic and less recognizable works from NMMOA’s permanent collection and archives, creating additional opportunities to digitize and make available a greater portion of the collection.
-To fully demonstrate the relationship between the visual arts and any one of the humanities, modules might, for example, utilize animations, online games, three-dimensional modeling, or videos with commentary from scholars, artists, or community leaders.
-Content will be provided in both English and Spanish.
-Twelve modules will be completed during project’s first year, with an equivalent number completed in subsequent years.
+The Humanities Project is an online platform designed around distinct curriculum modules, each of which offers multiple ways to engage audiences with content appropriate for learners of varying educational levels.
+The project draws from both iconic and less recognizable works from NMMOA’s permanent collection and archives, creating additional opportunities to digitize and make available a greater portion of the collection.
+To fully demonstrate the relationship between the visual arts and any one of the humanities, curricula might, for example, utilize animations, online games, three-dimensional modeling, or videos with commentary from scholars, artists, or community leaders.
+Content is provided in both English and Spanish.
+The site also features a machine-language-powered translation plugin that allow users to experience the site in five different languages.

-This project will introduce the Museum’s collection to new audiences through insightful and innovative educational programming, designed to further knowledge about art and the associated humanities.
-The initial modules will compliment K-12 curriculum providing educators with additional means of enriching their lessons plans.
-Content will be developed with guidance of an advisory board comprised of five individuals representing diverse humanities’ disciplines, backgrounds, and ethnicities.
-Modules will respond to state curricular standards and will be suited for specific educational levels.
+The project aims to introduce the Museum’s collection to new audiences through insightful and innovative educational programming, designed to further knowledge about art and the associated humanities.
+The initial curriculum compliment K-12 coursework, providing educators with additional means of enriching their lesson plans.
+Content is developed with guidance of an advisory board comprised of five individuals representing diverse humanities’ disciplines, backgrounds, and ethnicities.
+Material responds to state curricular standards and is suited for specific educational levels.
 Mid- to long-term, the project will expand to include university students and lifelong learners across all geographies.

 This project was made possible in part by the Institute of Museum and Library Services (IMLS) award ARPML-250495-OMLS-22.